 How do we end a Workshop session?

-A workshop session will continue on until everyone has left the session.
+A workshop session will continue until everyone has left the session.

-Yes, it will continue on for the people left inside the session
+Yes, it will continue for the people left inside the session

-Once the session's end time has arrived, the "Join" disappears, so attendees who are not inside the session won't be able to enter anymore.
+Once the session's end time has arrived, the "Join" disappears, so attendees not inside the session won't be able to enter anymore.

-When you raise your hand, the button text will change to "Hand Down"
+When you raise your hand, the hand icon will turn yellow.

 Everyone else in the workshop will see a small hand icon on the top left side of your video or icon placeholder box.

-What's the difference between a Workshop Session and a Breakout Session?
+What's the difference between a Workshop Session and a Regular Session?

 Workshops will allow attendees to be on camera and mic

-Breakouts will not allow attendees to be on camera and mic, only speakers can do this
+Regular sessions will not let attendees be on camera and mic.
+Only speakers can do this